-A brief history of the Nevada Council of the Blind
+A brief history of the Nevada Council of the Blind:

-In the late 1980’s NCB established a scholarship award program to encourage and assist financially blind graduates of Nevada high schools to continue their secondary or vocational education.
+In the late 1980s NCB established a scholarship award program to encourage and assist financially blind graduates of Nevada high schools to continue their secondary or vocational education.

-The NCB received an award from ACB during the 2011 national conference and convention for a seventy-six percent increase in membership the previous year.Presidents
+The NCB received a membership growth award from ACB at the 2011 national conference and convention for having the largest growth of any affiliate.
+NCB achieved a seventy-six percent increase in membership the previous year.

 NCB, in conjunction with the Clark County Elections Department, has helped train poll workers in how to assist blind voters to ensure independent voting.